 Please be advised that the scholarship does not cover the costs of accommodation, transportation and meals during the Program.

-The Academy of Young Diplomats (AYD) is an annual diplomatic program for emerging young global leaders, preparing future diplomats, civil servants and social entrepreneurs for international careers in a spirit of responsibility for the surrounding world.
-Addressed to senior students and young graduates, the program offers, among others, 70-hours of hands-on diplomatic training, a special workshop session, study visits and one study-session outside of Warsaw.
+The Academy of Young Diplomats (AYD) is an annual diplomatic program for emerging global leaders, preparing future diplomats, civil servants and social entrepreneurs for international careers in a spirit of responsibility for the surrounding world.
+Addressed to senior students and graduates, the program offers 70-hours of hands-on diplomatic training, a special workshop session, study visits and one study-session outside of Warsaw.

 Why to join AYD?

 Unique Methodology: Since 2004 we have continuously been developing and perfecting our teaching methods.
 The uniqueness of the AYD program approach lays in the emphasis put on the development of practical skills, which are useful in the future international careers of our participants.
 Based on this approach, the program is a mixture of theory and practice.
 Participants gain knowledge and experience that is not offered by other educational institutions.

 Highest quality of education: All AYD trainers are carefully selected and evaluated on as session-to-session basis.
 All of our top trainers have extensive experience in working with multinational groups.
 There professional background spans from diplomacy to international business.
 In addition, the AYD hosts a number of special guests: former Ministers of Foreign Affairs, Presidents, Prime Ministers or senior diplomats, who share with the students their professional experience in pursuing a successful international career.
 The Academy of Young Diplomats program has an accreditation of the Ministry of Education of the Republic of Poland.